syncfusion-content/fileformat-docs/File-Formats/Presentation/Conversion.md

 'Open a PowerPoint presentation

-Dim presentationDocument As IPresentation = Presentation.Open("Output.pptm")
+Dim presentationDocument As IPresentation = Presentation.Open("Output.pptx")

-'Iterate through the slide collection to convert as images

-For Each slide As ISlide In presentationDocument.Slides
+'Declare variables for custom Width and height
+Dim customWidth As Integer = 1500
+Dim customHeight As Integer = 1000

 'Convert the slide as image and return as stream

-Dim stream As Stream = slide.ConvertToImage(Syncfusion.Drawing.ImageFormat.Emf)
+Dim stream As Stream = presentationDocument.Slides(0).ConvertToImage(Syncfusion.Drawing.ImageFormat.Emf)

 'Create a bitmap of specific width and height

-Dim bitmap As New Bitmap(1500, 1000, PixelFormat.Format32bppPArgb)
+Dim bitmap As New Bitmap(customWidth, customHeight, PixelFormat.Format32bppPArgb)

 'Get graphics from image